Ford’s shapely Cortina replacement proved to be less aerodynamically accomplished than its slippery wrapping suggested.

 These too had small spoilers at the leading edges of the rear screen, and these revisions combined with revised visual arrangements for the hatch turned Sierra’s fortunes around.
 But they never fully nailed that wayward nature – merely neutered it.
 Although, with the aerodynamically superior three-volume saloon vastly outselling the hatchback, this became somewhat academic.

 So, was Sierra an ill-conceived car brought to market with serious issues Ford should have known about and acted upon?
 There certainly appears to be some cause to believe so.
 It’s credible that Ford become smitten with a design that didn’t quite work, but one they couldn’t quite bear to abandon.

 He would go on to mentor a fresh generation of car stylists at the Art Center design college in Switzerland.
 Following his death in 2013, commentators and design aficionados eulogised him as the man who steered Ford towards radical with the Sierra and Scorpio.
-But wouldn’t it be grimly ironic if the cars he’s perhaps best associated with were the ones he liked least?
+But wouldn’t it be grimly ironic if the car he’s perhaps best associated with was the one he liked least?